smurphy823/Workout-Tracker/README.md

   MIT

   ## Contributing
-  N/A
+  n/a

   ## Tests
-  node server.js
+  no testeing needed

   ## Questions

-  Find me on GitHub: smurpy823
+  Find me on GitHub: https://github.com/smurphy823/

   Email me with any questions: stephaniemurphy588@yahoo.com